echeran/smile-of-murugan/webbook/chapter05.md

 type of *tiṇai* and theme in which the poem is composed.
 Sometimes they are abundant.
 Sometimes, they are only a few.
 They are conventional and traditional.
 There is great fixity, great stylization.
 The poet is obliged to abide by traditions.
-The bardic practice

--both in the *akam* and in the *puṟam* genres-is conditioned by traditional material.
+The bardic practice—both in the *akam* and in the *puṟam* genres—is conditioned by traditional material.
 The inner tension, the very dynamism of classical Tamil poetry arises out of this relation between the traditional materia represented by conventions and formulae, and